-Upcycling on a budget: sticky back plastic
+Upcycling ideas: sticky back plastic

 If your coffee table is looking tired and worn, or just doesn’t match the style of your living room – you should consider giving it a facelift.
 Choose from gorgeous finishes such as marble, metallic or plain … or why not pick all three?
-This crafty project has combined three styles of sticky back plastic to create a bespoke coffee table.
+This crafty project has combined three styles of sticky back plastic to create a stylish upcycled coffee table.

 You will need: